zachte33/ai-share-links/README.md

 - Direct the AI's focus to particular aspects

 ### Color Schemes
-Choose from 7 carefully designed color schemes:
+Choose from 9 carefully designed color schemes:
-- **Ocean Breeze**: Cool blue to purple gradient
+- **Ocean Breeze**: Cool blue to purple gradient - professional and calming
-- **Sunset Vibes**: Warm pink to coral gradient
+- **Sunset Vibes**: Warm pink to coral gradient - vibrant and energetic
-- **Forest Mystique**: Deep teal to sage green gradient
+- **Forest Mystique**: Deep teal to sage green gradient - natural and sophisticated
-- **Sea Breeze**: Aqua mint to soft pink gradient
+- **Sea Breeze**: Aqua mint to soft pink gradient - fresh and modern
-- **Cosmic Dreams**: Brown to purple to gold gradient
+- **Cosmic Dreams**: Brown to purple to gold gradient - mysterious and luxurious
-- **Brand Blue**: Deep navy to bright blue gradient - bold and professional brand colors
+- **Navy Light**: Deep navy to bright blue gradient - bold and professional brand colors
-- **Brand Transparent**: Minimal transparent style - adapts to any background without clashing
+- **Transparent**: Minimal transparent style with navy border - adapts to any background without clashing
+- **Solid Navy**: Solid deep navy blue - clean and authoritative
+- **Midnight Aurora**: Deep navy to electric cyan gradient - striking and futuristic

 ### Hook Integration
 Developers can customize the plugin using WordPress hooks: